netscaler/netscaler-k8s-ingress-controller/docs/deployment-topologies.md

 ## Single-Tier topology

 In a Single-Tier topology, Citrix ADC MPX or VPX devices proxy the (North-South) traffic from the clients to microservices inside the cluster.
-The Citrix ingress controller is deployed as a pod in the Kubernetes cluster.
+The Citrix ingress controller is deployed as a standalone pod in the Kubernetes cluster.
 The controller automates the configuration of Citrix ADCs (MPX or VPX) based on the changes to the microservices or the Ingress resources.

 ![Single-tier](media/singletopology.png)